neelsmith/hmt-docs/md/guides/advanced-git.md

 ## Forking, Pull-Requests, Merging ##

-See the `github` help page: <https://help.github.com/articles/fork-a-repo>.
+See the `github` help page "Fork a repo": <https://help.github.com/articles/fork-a-repo>.

 1. From the `github` web interface, fork the repository.
 1. Clone the fork to your machine (e.g., `git clone FORKEDREPOSITORYNAME` on your machine.)